julianrupp/tswlairmgr/README.md

 First and foremost: This is a private hobby project on which I've been working in my spare time.

 I wrote this tool because I saw something with huge room for optimization, had ideas how to do it, and the technical knowledge to actually implement those ideas.
-Originally targeted at my cabal, I sure also have an use for it myself, too.
+Originally it was targeted at my former cabal, and I sure also had an use for it myself.
+It would have been kind of a dick move to even *try* artificially withholding it from other people.
 This software will always stay open source and with that, available free of charge.

 That being said, if you like TSW Lair Manager so much that you want to support me financially, I've now set up [PayPal donations](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VSNL78C29M9QN).
 This is entirely voluntary and will not get you anything special; there'll be no mentions of any donators' names, extra features or anything like that.
-I certainly do appreciate your donations though :)
+I certainly do appreciate your donations though, rest assured :)

 License